apatel-12/es_code2/README.md

   * Allow administrators to login and edit any employee record

 Note that there are also some bugs in the code and potential problems with the architecture - see if you can identify them.
 If you have difficulty, focus on your strengths.
 If your frontend chops are where you are most confident, show some things you would do with the interface.
 If your strengths lie on the backend, work with the architecture and the API.
-For full stack candidates, we'd like to see an approach taht covers both frontend and backend.
+For full stack candidates, we'd like to see an approach that covers both frontend and backend.

 ## In addition to the demo, the client wants a few things from us:
 * They've asked for an audit of the code.
 They want to understand whether this new developer really has the code chops they claimed they did